freeverseio/laos-public-docs/guides/api/collection-setup.md

-# Creating a Collection
+# Setting Up an NFT Collection

-This guide walks you through creating a new NFT collection using LAOS API.
+This guide walks you through creating a new NFT collection using [the API](../../api/introduction) maintained by the LAOS Foundation.

-It explains how to create a collection in Polygon but it can be extended to any other supported EVM chain (Ethereum, etc.).
+Using an API can simplify integration and support development similar to traditional Web2 systems.

+The full API documentation can easily be inspected using the GraphQL Playground endpoints described in [the API section](../../api/introduction).

+Throughout this guide, Polygon is used as the chosen EVM to scale via Bridgeless minting.
+Any other EVM chain supported by the API can be used instead.
+If you would like to mint on an EVM chain not currently supported by the API, you can use the direct, fully decentralized, permissionless path as described [here](../evm/collection-setup.md).

 ## Prerequisites
-- You have an API key.
-Information on how to obatain an API key [here](/api/introduction).
+- Make sure you have an [API key](/api/introduction).
-- Address associated with the API key has enough LAOS and Polygon token balance.
+- Make sure that the EVM address associated with the API key has enough LAOS and Polygon token balance.

 ## Steps

 ### 1. Prepare Your Environment

-First, set up your env variables with the appropriate endpoint and your API key:
+First, set up your environment variables with the appropriate endpoint and API key:

 ```javascript
 const LAOS_API_ENDPOINT = 'https://api.laosnetwork.io/graphql';